aaronr7734/team-8-project/reports/report-11.md

 ### **Aaron**:

 ### **Elizabeth**:
+For this week, I mostly focused on the progress of the website where I took time to improve the homepage.
+I added a sticky navigation tab, a placeholder image for our logo and also put in stand-in discount cards for the hot deals section.
+I made sure to add the links to the sign in and login page to the navbar so that the user would be able to visibly see those options.
+I will continue to make improvements to the homepage throughout next week so that our page doesn't look too empty.
+I also worked on the deliverable as I was assigned the implemented requirements section.
+Having previous experience with this section, it wasn't too bad to do.

 ### **Ceanna**:
 This week, I took care of the notes for the meetings.
 We, as a group, talked about the deliverable and the report.
 We also discussed what we need to do for the website.
 Jessica and I worked together to hand out the jobs.
 For this, while working on the code, we as a group decided that the sign up page and the log in page need work.
 I went in and updated those two pages so that they are more connected to the other pages.
 Also this week, I helped Jessica with the javascript for the login and sign up pages.
 For the deliverable, I worked on the lessons learned part.
 I went into the details of what we learned as a group over the past couple of weeks.